-Enrolling in the Preferred Rewards program allows access to 25% or more rewards.
-Qualifying Bank of America deposit accounts and Merrill Edge and Merrill Lynch investment accounts will also receive more benefits with enrollment in the program.
+Enrolling in the Preferred Rewards program gives you access to bonus rewards of up to 25%.
+Qualifying Bank of America deposit accounts and Merrill Edge and Merrill Lynch investment accounts receive even more benefits with enrollment in the program.

-Each tier of the program has increasing rewards, with a sliding scale of Gold, Platinum and Platinum Honors, each with their own set of qualification parameters.
+Each tier of the program offers increasing rewards, with a sliding scale of Gold, Platinum and Platinum Honors, each with their own set of qualification parameters.

 How does Bank of America keep my credit card information secure?

-Strict privacy and information security rules are in place for all Bank of America employees and partners to keep your information secure.
+Strict privacy and information security rules are in place for all Bank of America employees and partners to secure your information against fraud and hacking.
 A global information security team also monitors activity 24/7 for potential threats.

-Bank of America also has a $0 Liability Guarantee that covers any fraudulent transactions made using your credit cards.
-All you have to do is report the transactions and provide any additional details requested.
+Through its $0 Liability Guarantee, Bank of America covers any fraudulent transactions on your credit cards.
+Simply report the transactions and provide additional details.

 Marketing materials can be a hassle, but you can control at least some of what’s sent to you and what’s shared.
-Through the Bank of America website, you can choose whether your creditworthiness is shared with affiliates for business purposes, and whether nonaffiliates can market to you for any Bank of America credit card accounts or those that are endorsed by another organization.
+Through the Bank of America website, you can choose whether to share your creditworthiness with affiliates for business purposes, and whether nonaffiliates can market to you for BofA accounts or those endorsed by another organization.

-Bank of America has a moderate selection of basic, rewards, travel, student and secure credit cards.
-However, it also offers a long list of co-branded credit cards that have various rewards programs and bonuses that may suit you.
-Take a look at other providers or compare Bank of America’s current cards to get a good idea of what’s available.
+Bank of America offers a moderate selection of basic, rewards, travel, student and secured credit cards.
+But it also partners with a long list of brands to provide rewards programs and bonuses that may suit your spending.

 Read more on this topic